Adhesive Capsulitis (Frozen Shoulder):

-Adhesive Capsulitis and Frozen Shoulder are terms which are used interchangeably to describe a condition in which the shoulder joint becomes painful, stiff and difficult to move.
-It is currently considered that Adhesive Capsulitis (Frozen Shoulder) has an unknown cause but clinical presentation demonstrates an individual who has significant reduction in both passive and active shoulder joint range of motion with no obvious cause.
-Imaging of the shoulder joint typically reveals limited clinical information.
-While many shoulder conditions may effect active range of motion, the apparent loss of passive range of motion is considered a hallmark clinical feature of Adhesive Capsulitis (Frozen Shoulder).
-Individuals suffering from Adhesive Capsulitis (Frozen Shoulder) may in fact demonstrate no clinical findings to explain their discomfort.
-Symptoms of this condition are generally divided into three distinct phases; freezing (painful stage), frozen (stiffening stage) and thawing.
+Adhesive Capsulitis and Frozen Shoulder are terms which are used to describe a condition when the shoulder becomes painful, stiff and difficult to move.
+It’s currently considered that Adhesive Capsulitis (Frozen Shoulder) has an unknown cause but clinical presentation demonstrates an individual who has significant reduction in both passive and active shoulder joint range of motion.
+Imaging of the shoulder joint usually shows no abnormality.
+Many shoulder conditions effect active range of motion however the obvious loss of passive range of motion is considered a hallmark feature of Adhesive Capsulitis (Frozen Shoulder).
+Symptoms of this condition are generally divided into three phases; freezing (painful stage), frozen (stiffening stage) and thawing.

-- Freezing (Painful): The initial freezing (painful) phase of Adhesive Capsulitis is marked by a gradual onset of generalized shoulder pain and discomfort that may persisting for weeks to many months.
+- Freezing (Painful): The initial phase of Adhesive Capsulitis is marked by a gradual onset of shoulder pain that may persist for weeks to many months.

-As discussed the exact mechanism of Frozen shoulder remains unclear.
-However, the condition can be classified as either primary or secondary.
-Frozen shoulder is considered primary if the onset is idiopathic (unknown) while secondary is classified when there is an apparent cause or surgical intervention.
-Frozen shoulder syndrome typically affects individuals aged between forty to sixty years of age, with a higher incidence in females.
-It is estimated that between 2% to 5% of individuals will suffer from this condition during their lifetime.
-Rarely does Adhesive Capsulitis affect both shoulders at once.
-Interestingly, Diabetes Mellitus has been identified as a major risk factor for developing Frozen shoulder with Diabetics being up to five times more likely to develop symptoms.
+The mechanism of Frozen shoulder remains unclear.
+The condition is classified as either primary or secondary.
+Frozen shoulder is considered primary if the onset is idiopathic (unknown) while secondary is classified when there is an obvious cause.
+Frozen shoulder syndrome typically affects people between the ages of forty to sixty, with more females then males affected.
+It’s estimated that between 2 – 5% of people will suffer from this condition during their lifetime.
+Adhesive Capsulitis rarely occurs in both shoulders.
+Diabetes Mellitus has been identified as a major risk factor for developing Frozen shoulder with Diabetics being up to five times more likely to develop symptoms.

-- Shoulder Impingement Syndrome: Commonly affecting the Supraspinatus tendon of the shoulder the hallmark feature will be pain and discomfort upon abduction of the arm.
-Other ranges of motion are typically unaffected.
+- Shoulder Impingement Syndrome: Affects the Supraspinatus tendon of the shoulder.
+Hallmark feature is pain during arm abduction.
+Other ranges of motion are typically normal.

-- Shoulder Bursitis: The pain and stiffness associated with Adhesive Capsulitis may present quite similar to an individual suffering from Bursitis, however the major clinical distinguishing feature is that the range of motion noted upon examination will be generally greater in Bursitis sufferers.
+- Shoulder Bursitis: The pain and stiffness between both conditions is similar.
+The major distinguishing feature is that range of motion will be generally greater in Bursitis sufferers.

 - Rotator Cuff Injury: Individuals suffering from Rotator Cuff pathology may note reductions in range of motion and strength however additional imaging such as MRI and Ultrasound will rule out Frozen shoulder.